Blejzer/finder/README.md

 All of the steps are recorded and saved in
 ```
-results/results_$Date.txt  # $Date is the datetime value of the moment the script is executed
+results/results_$Date.txt  # same as above
 ```

-### medialocator.sh - desc
+## medialocator.sh - desc

-medialocator.sh will create 3 separate files in folder results that it will attempt to create in the same location where it runs from. result_$Date.txt - result of the scanning process mp3files_$Date.txt - list of found mp3 files
+medialocator.sh is a script that scans folder and finds files that are of media type (audio, and video files) medialocator.sh will create 3 separate files in folder results that it will attempt to create in the same location where it runs from. result_$Date.txt - result of the scanning process mp3files_$Date.txt - list of found mp3 files